Cykyrios/GodotInSim/website/docs/guides/getting_started/insim/insim_basics.md

 ### Hello InSim

-Create a new scene (any base node will do, but you may want to use a :godot[Control]-based node if you want to be able to display text; we will use simple `print` statements as a first step, so a
-:godot[Node] will do), and add a script to it.
+Create a new scene (any base node will do, but you may want to use a :godot[Control]-based node if you want to be able to display text; we will use simple <Code>print()</Code> statements as a first step, so a :godot[Node] will do), and add a script to it.
 You have 2 options to use InSim:

 * Add an InSim node to your scene
-* Create an InSim instance in code, and add it to the scene in the `_ready()` function.
+* Create an InSim instance in code, and add it to the scene in the <Code>_ready()</Code> function.
 * Actually, you also have the option to add it any other way you want, but let's keep things simple for now.